List of 30 Rock characters: Drew Baird

-Dr. Andrew "Drew" Baird (Jon Hamm) is a pediatrician and Liz's very handsome neighbor.
+Dr. Andrew "Drew" Baird (Jon Hamm) is a pediatrician and Liz's handsome neighbor.
 He graduated from Columbia University medical school; Disney used a photo of him from his high school swim team as a model for Prince Eric in The Little Mermaid.
 His name is a play on Dr. Drew.
 He first appears in season three episode "Generalissimo", when Liz accidentally receives his mail.
 After going through the contents (which includes a warranty for his ice cream maker and his Netflix rentals: The Muppets Take Manhattan, Caddyshack, and a documentary on how pies are made), Liz decides he is perfect for her and creates a false persona so he will like her.
 Liz's scheme unravels, and Drew is disappointed in her; however, he reads her mail and tells her he feels Liz would have been someone he would have wanted to know.
 Eventually, they agree upon a fresh start.

 He is recently divorced from Mandy and has one daughter from the marriage (Bethany, a rebellious teenager who drinks wine and starts fires).
 Liz and Drew's first date was on Valentine's Day 2009, during which Bethany ended up at Liz's apartment and Drew's mother died in the hospital.
 On her deathbed she reveals to Liz that she is not actually Drew's mother; the person Drew thinks is his sister is, in fact, his mother.
 She asks Liz to tell him the truth and Liz reveals this to Drew later in the episode.